Closures & Hours Changes

 Age at presentation correlates with laterality.
 Patients with bilateral disease present at a younger age, usually in the first 12 months of life.

 Most patients present with leukocoria, which is occasionally first noticed after a flash photograph is taken.
 Strabismus is the second most common presenting sign and usually correlates with macular involvement.
 Very advanced intraocular tumors present with pain, orbital cellulitis, glaucoma, or buphthalmos.

 As the tumor progresses, patients may present with orbital or metastatic disease.
 Metastases occur in the preauricular and laterocervical lymph nodes, in the CNS, or systemically (commonly in the bones, bone marrow, and liver).

-In the United States, children of Hispanic origin and children living in lower socioeconomic conditions have been noted to present with more advanced disease.
+In the United States, Hispanic children and children living in lower socioeconomic conditions have presented with more advanced disease.

 Diagnostic and Staging Evaluation

 Patients with suspected extraocular extension by imaging or high-risk pathology in the enucleated eye (i.e., massive choroidal invasion or involvement of the sclera or the optic nerve beyond the lamina cribrosa) may need to be evaluated for the presence of metastatic disease.
 Patients presenting with these pathological features in the enucleated eye are at high risk of developing metastases.
 In these cases, the following procedures may be performed: